paramraghavan/sparksql-awsglue/README.md

   DISK_ONLY).
 Without passing argument, persist() and cache() are the same - results in memory.

 -  Explain Plan/Query Execution Plan - The best way to make sure everything has run as expected is to look at the execution plan.
-You can see in the following execution plan - DataFrame.dataframe_object.explain(),  the keywords InMemoryTableScan and
+You can see in the execution plan - DataFrame.dataframe_object.explain(),  the keywords InMemoryTableScan and
    InMemoryRelation which indicate that we are working on a cached dataframe

 # Parquet file Gzip vs Snappy